 Cleaved Caspase-3 Test

-Typically, L929 cells are seeded into 96-well plates and maintained in culture for 24 h (~ 1 doubling period) to form a semi-confluent monolayer.
+For the Cleaved Caspase 3-Test, L929 cells are seeded into 96-well plates and maintained in culture for 24 h (~ 1 doubling period) to form a semi-confluent monolayer.
 Cells are then exposed eight test compound concentrations covering a large range.
 Cisplatin is used as a positive control.
 After 24 h exposure, proteins are extracted from cells and incubated with the substract DEVD-pNA.
 This substrate is cleaved by active caspase 3.
 The pNA light emission is measured by spectrometry at 400 nm.
-The absorbance of pNA from an apoptotic sample with an uninduced control allows determination of the fold increase in Caspase 3 activity.
+The absorbance of pNA from an apoptotic sample with an uninduced control allows determination of the fold increase in Caspase-3 activity.